meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

     }
 ```

-We just us the if in the modifier and if it passes we continue to the function the user requested with `_;`.
+We just use the if-statement in the modifier.
+When the statement is true we continue to the function the user requested with `_;`.
-To use this modifier we just add after the function name and brackets.
+To use this modifier we just add it after the function's name.

 ```